department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/research/2023-11-clinical-reminders-staff/conversation-guide.md

-# Conversation Guide for Health Questionnaires, Clinical Reminders Pilot - Staff Interviews, November 2023
+# Conversation Guide for Health Questionnaires, Clinical Reminders Pilot - Staff Interviews: Phase 1a, November 2023

 ### Day of the session
 - Use [#feedback-backchannel](https://dsva.slack.com/messages/C40B45NJK/details/) in